apnadkarni/blt/doc/palette.rst

 The **blt::palette** creates a color palette that can be used with the **-palette** options of the BLT widgets.
-A palette object contains a color (RGB) lookup table and optionally opacity lookup table that translate a data value into a color.
+A palette object contains a color (RGB) mapping table and optionally opacity mapping table that translate a data value into a color and opacity.

 INTRODUCTION
 ============